MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/2-introduction-drive-engagement-exercise.md

-# Exercise 1: Drive engagement through a unified communication strategy
+# Exercise 1: Drive engagement with a unified communication strategy using Microsoft 365 Copilot
 ---
 Developing a unified communication strategy requires more than creating individual messages or deliverables.
 Communications professionals must connect organizational goals, employee needs, external realities, and leadership expectations into a single, coherent narrative that remains consistent across channels and audiences.
 Microsoft 365 Copilot supports this strategic work by acting as a partner throughout the planning, validation, and refinement process—helping Communications teams move from fragmented inputs to aligned, actionable strategies.